tursodatabase/turso-cli/README.md

 ```

 You are taken to a web page in your default browser to authenticate via GitHub.
-After succesfully authenticated, `turs auth login` receives an access token that is stored on your settings file.
+After succesfully authenticated, `turso auth login` receives an access token that is stored on your settings file.

 ### Create database